HillaryDanan/abstraction-intelligence/papers/abstraction_developmental_spectrum.md

 **Not a claim that LLMs are “mere” anything:** Locating LLMs primarily at stages 1–2 with partial stage 3 capacity is not a dismissal.
 Stage 2 abstraction is a remarkable capacity.
 The analysis aims to characterize, not diminish.

+**Not a claim that interaction is necessary:** The framework proposes that structured exposure to abstraction systems is required for higher-stage development.
+Whether this exposure must be interactive, contingent, or can be achieved through static input is left as an open question.
+The evidence suggests interactivity helps; whether it is necessary is unresolved.

 ### 6.3 Open Questions

 **Continuity vs. discontinuity:** Are stages truly discrete, or do they represent points on a continuum?
 The present framework proposes qualitative discontinuities—each stage enables fundamentally new operations—but the boundaries may be graded rather than sharp.